ZachWatkins/Remarklet/website/docs/contributing.md

 This way, you can work on your code in a cross-platform environment without worrying about line endings causing issues.

 When writing JavaScript that will execute in a Node.js-like context, instead of a browser context, be mindful of Windows using `\r\n` for line endings unlike Unix-based systems which use `\n`.

-### Solve an issue

-You are welcome to find an [existing issue](https://github.com/zachwatkins/remarklet/issues) that you want to help us with.
-You can use issue labels to help your search.
-If you find an issue that isn't assigned to someone then you are welcome to open a pull request to submit your solution.

 #### Make Changes locally